-For the technological features rigid-flex interface aspect of flex laminate and coverlay the acceptance criteria, the inspection samples and the measurement method shall be in conformance with Table 1054Table 10-51.
+For the technological features rigid-flex interface aspect of flex laminate and coverlay the acceptance criteria, the inspection samples and the measurement method shall be in conformance with Table 10-54.

-1055
+For the technological features for solder mask the acceptance criteria, the inspection samples and the measurement method shall be in conformance with Table 10-55.

 ECSS-Q-ST-70-60_1390628